vagnerzampieri/risk-test/README.md

 #### Requirements

--What is the main purpose of the system?
+- What is the main purpose of the system?
   - Analyze the risk of fraud in transactions made through mobile devices

 - What are the functional objectives of the system?